TL-Plus/send_email/README.md

 # send email

-export excel file from server phpmyadmin and send email to recipients
+Export excel file from server phpmyadmin and send email to recipients

+Update:
+You can choose to send the excel file via email or telegram

 ## insert database with excel file